 Marlon Brando actually created his own turtle release initiative decades ago for his son, Teihotu.
 From September through April, green turtles swim to the island of Tetiaroa (where The Brando is located) to lay their eggs.
 Tetiaroa is a major sea turtle nesting site, and guests can view turtles November through April.
 Guests can swim with the turtles and visit the on property research station to learn even more.

 Valley Trunk estate is named after Virgin Gorda’s swimming Trunkback Turtles.
 The property is available for exclusive buy-out, which includes use of the estate’s 68-foot Xanadu yacht.
 When guests book the retreat, they can experience the glass-bottomed kayaks.
 The fully staffed yacht whisks guests to turtle hotspots and reefs off Virgin Gorda to get up close and personal with the Trunkback Turtles.

-This luxury resort in Antigua’s south coast only allows non-motorized water sports in the bay, which makes for more frequent sea turtle sightings.
+Carlisle Bay, a luxury resort in Antigua’s south coast, only allows non-motorized water sports in the bay, which makes for more frequent sea turtle sightings.
 Guests can step outside their rooms and jump right into the water to snorkel in the bay in search of turtles.
 For more guaranteed sightings, the resort includes a complimentary snorkeling excursion to nearby Cades Reef with every stay.